chrismdp/cardpirates/rules/index.md

 ## Drifting

-If you have no crew cards, you have the option of drifting one square without having to place a card.
+If you have no crew cards for whatever reason, you have the option of drifting one square without having to place a card.
 Resolve the rest of your turn in the same way as for *sailing* above.

 ## Storms

-As the game progresses, occasionally spaces will appear without cards on them.
+As the game progresses, occasionally spaces may appear without cards on them.
 These represent fearful storms drifting across the sea.
 If you sail to a square without any card on it, you must end your turn there and place a crew card face up to represent crew lost during the squall.

 {% include ad-skyscraper.html %}